pointW/helping_hands_website/content/authors/Robert Platt/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Robert Platt

-# Username (this should match the folder name)
-authors:
-- 吳恩達

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
 role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Northeastern University
   url: ""

 # Short bio (displayed in user profile at end of posts)